LI7XI/AudioAnalyzerDocs/docs/handler-types/fft/fft.md

 !>You wouldn't see the effect of this parameter unless you used a [BandCascadeTransformer](/docs/handler-types/fft/band-cascade-transformer.md).

 Think of this parameter as a `BinWidth` divider.
-If you have `BinWidth 8` and `CascadesCount 2` then the BinWidth in low frequencies would be `4`, but it will still be `10` in high frequencies.
+If you have `BinWidth 8` and `CascadesCount 2` then the BinWidth in low frequencies would effectively be `4`, but it will still be `8` in high frequencies.

 See [FFT Cascades](/docs/discussions/fft-cascades.md) discussion.